craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 And then a man came to the school; called himself a Hawkford and promised me exactly what I desired.

 ### Time with the Hawkfords
+For a few years, I made myself a useful soldier.
+I think that the family had something against me; they never really wanted me on the inside, if you know what I mean.

+I ran quite a few Operations with my teams before the rumor of war came to me, and I was already too deep to say no to what was very obviously a trap.
+I am one of the few of us who survived.
+It was Hawkford money.
+I moved on; had to.

+We've been working odd jobs together for a while now, my last few House buddies and I. That message rings true in my mind still; about how I was...

 ### Living "Beyond my Time"
+##### Session One; 02/27/23
+##